Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Mint can help you figure out how much money you’ll need for retirement.

-Fill in the calculator with your data and retirement goals, and Mint will give you an estimate of how much cash you’ll require to make your retirement aspirations come true.
+Fill in the calculator with your data and retirement goals, and Mint will give you an estimate of how much cash you’ll require to make your retirement planning come to fruition.

 Mint users may create retirement goals and a budget to reach them to stay on top of their retirement planning.